jpgreze/moonmail-tips/README.md

 # MoonMail Tips
 When using [MoonMail](https://github.com/microapps/MoonMail), the documentation had some gaps.
-Below are some tips to help get to the next step.
+Below is a walk-thru with some tips to help get to the next step.

 ## Help
 * MoonMail Wiki: https://github.com/microapps/MoonMail/wiki